Last year was big for tourism.

 Oh, and ensure your shoes are comfortable too.
 Exploring a city usually entails lots of walking, which makes your footwear particularly important.

 We’ve said it once, and we’ll say it again:

 Europe is a popular destination.
 Almost every country entices millions of tourists to visit every year.

 However, there’s also a very distinct peak and off-peak season.
-Any time that students aren’t in school (think Easter, summer, and Christmas as the most notable occasions) will be busiest.
+Any time students aren’t in school (think Easter, summer, and Christmas are the most notable occasions) will be busiest.

-The exact ‘peak season’ will depend on the country and time as well.
+The exact ‘peak season’ will also depend on the country and time.
 For example, wintertime in northern England is far from busy.
 However, wintertime in the Swiss Alps will be buzzing with activity.

 Everything from prices to the demand for accommodation and tours goes up.